mattermost/mattermost-handbook/company/about-mattermost/README.md

 **What we do:** Mattermost, Inc. helps solve collaboration challenges for developers, operators & security teams so organizations can focus on business-critical tasks.

-**Who we serve** We serve organizations that need to speed application delivery by improving collaboration while maintaining security and privacy.
+**Who we serve:** We serve organizations that need to speed application delivery by improving collaboration while maintaining security and privacy.
 We help solve:

 * _Complicated communications:_ Silos across networks, data, tools, and teams causing delay, duplication, and re-work
 * _Unpredictable results:_ Teams approaching the same problems with inconsistent methods and outcomes, resulting in uncertainty and lack of trust